 library(vegan) beta_diversity <- betadiver(meta_comm1[,1:6], method = 'w') plot(beta_diversity)

 And that’s it!
 We now have working code to simulate a meta-community.
-Next we need to figure out how to use this in an epidemiological model.
+Next, we need to figure out how to use this in an epidemiological model.

 Step two: The epidemiological model